Your tasks: Data organisation

 Solutions

-- For automatic management of versioning, conflict resolution and back-tracing capabilities, use a proper version control software such as Git, hosted by e.g. GitHub and BitBucket.
+• For automatic management of versioning, conflict resolution and back-tracing capabilities, use a proper version control software such as Git, hosted by e.g. GitHub, GitLab and Bitbucket.

 How do you organise files in a folder structure?